grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/24 distribute-workloads.md

 Tags provide much granularity to filter the results.
-If you configure behavior by workload, you can sort by scenario tag.
+If you split VUs across scenarios, k6 automatically applies scenario tags that you can to sort with.
-If you want to inspect specific endpoints, you could apply tags to specific request functions or blocks.
+If you want to inspect specific endpoints or functions, you could apply tags to individual requests or to larger code blocks.